 #2 Install Vapor Barriers

 A vapor barrier is also necessary to protect the building from condensation.
-This barrier helps keep moisture from the outside from penetrating into the building.
+This barrier helps to keep moisture from the outside from penetrating into the building.
 Again, properly sealing the building envelope is what helps keep moisture to a minimum.
 Many vapor barriers are also designed to serve as radiant heat barriers, addressing the temperature differential and humidity at the same time.
-Windows, doors, foundation sills, and side/end laps should all be sealed well to keep moisture out.
+Windows, doors, foundation sills, and side/end laps need thorough sealing to keep moisture out.

 #3 Ventilate the Interior

-There are many reasons moisture might be produced inside a metal structure, increasing the humidity.
+There are many reasons moisture might occur inside a metal structure, increasing the humidity.
 For example, in agricultural buildings, livestock give off a lot of moisture as they breathe, sweat and eliminate.
 Gas or oil-based heaters can also raise the humidity in a building.
 Encouraging air exchange between the interior and exterior helps keep things dry.
-This can be accomplished by opening a window, running a fan or AC compressor, or installing screened vents or louvers on the walls/roof.
-Heaters should be set up to vent to the outside of the building.
-Dehumidifiers might be needed in some situations, but they are costly and require good drainage.
+You can do this by opening a window, running a fan or AC compressor, or installing screened vents or louvers on the walls/roof.
+Heaters should vent to the outside of the building.
+Dehumidifiers might help in some situations, but they are costly and require good drainage.

 #4 Look for Condensation Troubles Up Above

 If the insulation on the underside of the roof is sagging and not in full contact with the metal, this is a great place for hidden condensation to accumulate and cause trouble.
 Roof leaks or moisture seeping in through penetrations can cause a lot of moisture to build up in the ceiling insulation over time.
 This type of problem can occur when flashing is missing, incorrectly installed, or damaged.

 #5 Prevent Water Seeping from Below